AbrahamBisrat/CS435-AlgorithmAndDataStructure/README.md

 # CS435 - Algorithms and Datastructure

-## Assignements and study code for my course work
+## Assignments and study code for my course work